-1) The Company makes contributions to the DCP on behalf of Ms. Harker, Mr. Lougee and Mr. Mayman in an amount equal to 5%, 5% and 6.5%, respectively, of their respective cash compensation that exceeds the Internal Revenue Code limits on the amount of compensation that can be taken into account when calculating benefits under a qualified plan.
+(1) The Company credits contributions to the DCP on behalf of Mr. Lougee, Ms. Harker and Mr. Mayman in an amount equal to 5%, 5% and 6.5%, respectively, of their respective cash compensation that exceeds the Internal Revenue Code limits on the amount of compensation that can be taken into account when calculating benefits under a qualified plan.
 These Company contributions are initially treated as invested in Company stock (although participants can reallocate the contributions to other designated investment options) and are distributed in cash.
-The amounts shown in this column reflect the Company contributions made in February 2017 for services provided by Ms. Harker, Mr. Lougee and Mr. Mayman in 2016, all of which contributions were included in the amounts reported in the "All Other Compensation" column of the "Summary Compensation Table" found on page 34 of this Proxy Statement.
+The amounts shown in this column reflect the Company contributions made in February 2018 for services provided by Mr. Lougee, Ms. Harker and Mr. Mayman in 2017, all of which contributions were included in the amounts reported in the "All Other Compensation" column of the "Summary Compensation Table" found on page 42 of this Proxy Statement.